marisalyn/design-d3-training/design-series/materials/Week 1/Assignment/mhenry_critique.md

 **UPDATED VISUALIZATION DESCRIPTION**

 I decided to display the percentages in a series of waffle charts.
-This highlights the "percent of a total" that each of the percentages represent and allows us to assign a size for each square of the waffle, addressing the question of sample size.
+This highlights that each value is a percentage of a total and allows us to assign a size for each square of the waffle, addressing the question of sample size.
 We could also add a note/caption to the figure about the survey population.